GPBeta/nc.js/README.md

 To accompany general web pages and script, Node-CEF inject a global object identified by `ncjs` to each frame in a sing web page and only will be load when this object get accessed first time, this also improve the performance hit for pages that do not use Node-CEF.

-The global `ncjs` object is main module of Node-CEF, all global objects (except the `global` object) defined by Node.js are stored in this object, such as `require`, `process`, etc. You can define a alias for the objects inside `ncjs` for convenience:
+The global `ncjs` object is main module of Node-CEF, all global objects (except the `global` object) defined by Node.js are stored in this object, such as `require`, `process`, etc. You can define aliases for the objects inside `ncjs` for convenience:
 ```js
 var require = ncjs.require;
 ```